FortinetCloudCSE/k8s-202-workshop/content/04Troubleshooting/Task1_log.md

 - Trend Analysis and Threat Intelligence: Over time, attack logs can reveal patterns and trends in security threats.
 This information can be used to enhance threat intelligence, improve security postures, and proactively defend against future attacks.

-Attack log in enabled by default on Fortiweb.
+Attack log in enabled by default on FortiWeb.
 To enable or diable attack log:

 1. Navigate to Log Settings: Look for the “Log & Report” menu, then find the "log config" > "Other log settings"